martins-jean/Employee-Turnover-Prediction-in-R/README.md

 # Employee turnover prediction in R
-Data science project using a logistic regression model in R to predict employee turnover.
+Data science project using a multiple logistic regression model in R to predict employee turnover.

 ## Contextual overview